vvdleun/audiostreamerscrobbler/README.md

 ## Plans

-Above on my to-do list is adding ListenBrainz support.
+Above on my to-do list is perfecting the ListenBrainz support.
 Then I'd want to add Yamaha MusicCast support (as I use both BluOS and MusicCast devices in my home).
 Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players (of multiple types) at once.
 Ideally I'd like to add HEOS by Denon support as well.

-Please let me know if there's any demand for those and/or any other brands.
+Please let me know if there's any demand for support of other types/brands.

 On the longer term I'd like to add more advanced grouping possibilities, so that different group of devices can scrobble to different accounts on different services.
+Also, I'd like to add a GUI mode to configure the program in a more user friendly way.
 Time will tell if this application will ever get that advanced.

 Right now I mostly concentrate on features that I'll use myself, but if there's demand I'd love to switch priorities.